English for Professional Purposes: International and Public Affairs

-* Health Services Fee and Medical Insurance are required.
+* All full-time students must pay the Health Services Fee.
+Students studying 8 weeks or more must have Health Insurance.
 Students who hold an insurance plan that meets Columbia requirements may file a Petition to Waive with Columbia Health Office, but there is no guarantee the Waive will be accepted.

 **Textbook and living expenses are estimates.
 Living expenses include food, transportation, incidental expenses, and Housing.